arodrig125/solana-trading-bot/README.md

 - Use `pm2` or similar to run in production
 - Set up firewall/security groups
 - (Optional) Use Nginx as reverse proxy and for HTTPS

 ---

+## Website Deployment

+The SolarBot website is automatically deployed to Vercel when changes are pushed to the `website` branch.

+### Automatic Deployments
+- Push changes to the `website` branch to trigger automatic deployment
+- GitHub Actions will build and deploy the website to Vercel
+- Monitor deployment status in the GitHub Actions tab

+### Manual Deployment
+- Run the deployment script: `./scripts/deploy-vercel.sh`
+- Or use cURL to trigger the deployment hook directly

+### Deployment Configuration
+- Deployment is configured via GitHub Actions workflows in `.github/workflows/`
+- Secure deployment uses GitHub Secrets for the Vercel deployment hook
+- See `DEPLOYMENT.md` for detailed deployment instructions

+---